Home Compare GIVN.SW vs RPM

 Givaudan vs RPM International: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Givaudan carrying a narrow edge on profitability.
-RPM International still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+RPM International holds the cleaner structural position, with the lead spread across valuation and growth.
+Givaudan still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GIVN.SW: STOXX 600, RPM: Russell 1000).